Months in German

 Knowing the correct pronunciation is nothing if you can’t correctly use them in sentences.
 Don’t worry, it’s actually not too complicated!

-Articles and Gender
+Articles and Gender of Months - it's a boy!

 All German months are considered masculine and therefore use the article “der.”
 “Der März,” “Der Oktober,” Der Dezember” - “der” is used for every single month with no exceptions.